What is a PPG

 The PPG was launched in 2012 after the Practice Manager requested that patients register their interest in forming a PPG.
 Meetings take place bi-monthly at the Practice and are usually joined by the Practice Manager and a GP.
-Our terms of reference can be downloaded here.
+Our constitution can be downloaded here (PDF, 105KB).

 The Clarendon Lodge PPG has supported the practice through various changes and introduction of new services and ways of delivering its services to patients.